It’s summertime, and that means mosquito season is in full swing. For some people, a bite from a mosquito is nothing more than an itchy annoyance.

 Swelling

-Most of the time bug bites causes the infected area to SWELL.
+Most of the time bug bites cause the infected area to SWELL.
 This makes it a bit harder for the tattoo artist to properly work on it.

 Are Mosquitoes Attracted To Fresh Tattoos?